Martin Butler is an interdisciplinary artist, and stage director.

 In 2010-2012 he collaborated as researcher and co-writer, for a project of Delft University and European Institute of Technology led by Prof. Caroline Nevejan, examining performance presence and trust in the internet age, the book ” Witnessing You” was published in November 2012.

-Since 2003 he has also been working as a commercial Art Director, concept developer and installation designer for fashion related events, and has collaborated with Harman/Kardon, Diesel, Diesel Black Gold, LEE, Wrangler, ELLE, ID&T, Moschino, Invista, Harmont & Blaine, MCQ, See by Chloe, Aliveshoes, Camel Active, Mercedes Benz Dutch Fashion Awards, Johan Cruijff, FILA, And Beyond, Gianni Versace Retrospective and Andrea Crews, amongst many others.
+Since 2003 he has also been working as a commercial Art Director, concept developer and installation designer for fashion related events, and has collaborated with Harman/Kardon, Diesel, Diesel Black Gold, LEE, Santoni, Wrangler, ELLE, ID&T, Moschino, Invista, Harmont & Blaine, MCQ, See by Chloe, Aliveshoes, Camel Active, Mercedes Benz Dutch Fashion Awards, Johan Cruijff, FILA, And Beyond, Gianni Versace Retrospective and Andrea Crews, amongst many others.

 In 2014 he worked as dramaturgist for the international award winning opera/ dance ﬁlm “Symmetry” by director Ruben van Leer in collaboration with the European Nuclear Research Centre (CERN), CTM Pictures and NTR Podium.